7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 • Classic mahogany and Sitka spruce dreadnought body will give a balanced tone suitable for any style of music.

-• Has the look of a guitar which is much more expensive than it is.
+• Has the look of a guitar that is much more expensive than it is.

 Dislike: